RostoRM/Face-Detection-App/README.md

 https://rostorm-facedetection.netlify.app/

-If you want to sign in, without register you can just enter this credentials:
+If you want to sign in, without register you can just enter one of this credentials:

 Email: Bob@gmail.com
+Password: 123

+Email: Anna@gmail.com
+Password: 123

+Email: John@gmail.com
 Password: 123